-Web design is constantly evolving because of the number of web design trends always springing up.
+website web design is constantly evolving because of the number of website design trends always springing up.
 The trends for this year are pretty interesting and noticeable even though some of them may not be your style.

-Website that are designed to be pretty fast is currently a trend but this should be the priority of every website as well as web hosting, so we are not going to talk about that in this article - just a reminder, if your webpages are slow to load and has no design elements, visitors to the site may not stay, which will increase bounce rates - you already know what this means for SEO, always ensure you have this covered.
+Website design that is designed to be pretty fast is currently a trend but this should be the priority of every website as well as web-hosting, so we are not going to talk about that in this article - just a reminder, if your webpages are slow to load and have no design elements, visitors to the site may not stay, which will increase bounce rates - you already know what this means for SEO, always ensure you have this covered.

 Just when we thought the era of the flats was never going out of style, brands like Stripe and Pitch are changing the game by spending a lot of brand capital behind an old (new) fashion form of illustration - 3D.

-Emotional design is about creating connection with web users.
-In 2019, apps and websites that do not actively design or redesign your website to create emotional connection will be lost.
-According to Design Shack, there are four basic categories that emotional connections can be grouped under - trust and disgust, joy and sadness, surprise and anticipation and disgust and fear.
+Emotional design is about creating a connection with web users.
+In 2019, apps and websites that do not actively design or redesign your website to create an emotional connection will be lost.
+According to Design Shack, there are four basic categories that emotional connections can be grouped under - trust and disgust, joy and sadness, surprise and anticipation and disgust, and fear.

-To implement this design trend, visualise where your contents falls in the above grouping and use imagery, colour and other user interface to further connect your website visitors on that level.
+To implement this design trend, visualize where your contents fall in the above grouping and use imagery, colour and another user interface to further connect your website visitors on that level.

 A minimalist website seeks to help users consume information without working too hard and without distractions.
-This is why, the design layout of a minimalist website features very little elements.
-To make your website more minimalist, you would have to simplify your colour scheme and take out redundant elements for a cleaner look.
+This is why the design layout of a minimalist website features very little elements.
+To make your website more minimalist, you would have to simplify your color scheme and take out redundant elements for a cleaner look.

-Adding videos to your website can easily done by using a ready-made embedded code or a WordPress plugin that would help you set up video backgrounds, in a couple of clicks.
-Currently have video materials that would be perfect for your website?
+Adding videos to your website can easily be done by using a ready-made embedded code or a WordPress plugin that would help you set up video backgrounds, in a couple of clicks.
+Currently, have video materials that would be perfect for your website?
 Why not use it right now?!